Get us in your inbox

 Advertising

 Arnaud’s might be one of the oldest and largest restaurants in the city, but its elegant main dining room still feels intimate.
 Sunday brunch here is of the quintessential French Quarter staples, complete with a Creole menu that stays true to the classics while a jazz trio orbits around the tables and takes requests.
-Arnaud’s is where locals go to celebrate holidays and life’s milestones, eat the legendary Gulf fish Meunier (top it with crab, because that’s what’s up), and sip on a French 75.
+Arnaud’s is where locals celebrate holidays and life’s milestones, eat the legendary Gulf fish Meunier (top it with crab, because that’s what’s up), and sip on a French 75.
 For dessert, order bananas foster for an added New Orleans experience and an indulgent end to the meal.

 Advertising